You're accepted! Now what?

 In order to complete registration, you’ll need to submit final, official transcripts from all schools attended.
 This includes, your final high school transcript, dual enrollment transcript, and vocational or technical school transcripts.
 A list of transcripts needed and received can be found in “Documents Received” on myLSU.
 Select Student Services, then Application Status in the main menu.

 Step 6: Submit your Immunization Records

-Louisiana law requires immunization against measles, mumps, rubella, and tetanus-diphtheria, as well as a tuberculosis screening for all first-time LSU students.
-You should submit your records to the LSU Student Health Center prior to attending orientation.
+Louisiana law requires immunization against measles, mumps, rubella, and tetanus-diphtheria.
+LSU also requires a completed tuberculosis questionnaire for all first-time LSU students.
+You should submit your records and complete the TB questionnaire prior to attending orientation.

 Step 7: Complete Registration

 Completing registration requires paying and submitting your fee bill.
 Fee bills are generated after you schedule your courses.
 Fee bills are released in May for the summer semester, in July for the fall semester, and in November for the spring semester.
 You can access your fee bill through your myLSU account.
 Select Fee Bill under Registration Services.
 Be sure to monitor your myLSU account for details.